 The asymptotic behaviour of $A_2^{(2)}(t)|_{t=\tau/(2 h_x)}$ at large $\tau$ is given by:

-This result can be matched against the analytic results of Ref. \cite{2012JSMTE..07..016C}, where the large-time asymptotic of the magnetisation is obtained as\footnote{Note that our convention for the Hamiltonian and the magnetisation both differ by a factor of $1/2$, which accounts for the difference of Eqn. \eqref{eq:CEF_result} from Eqn.
+This result can be matched against the analytic results of Ref. \cite{2012JSMTE..07..016C}, where the large-time asymptotic of the magnetisation is obtained as\footnote{Note that our convention for the Hamiltonian and the magnetisation both differ by a factor of $1/2$, which accounts for the difference of Eq. \eqref{eq:CEF_result} from Eq.
 (15) of Ref. \cite{2012JSMTE..07..016C}.}

 Expanding this expression to order $h_x^3$ gives